 A decent, affordable home is an investment that lasts for generations.
 Habitat for Humanity homes are not free gifts – each family who partners with Habitat is making a personal and financial investment in their future.
 Read on to learn more about the process of becoming a homeowner.
-When you’re ready, begin by filling out the pre-qualification questionnaire here.
+If you would like more information please complete the form at the bottom of this page.

 Homebuyer Toneisha Reflects On Her Time With Habitat

 Toneisha, one of our four 12th Street, Apopka, homebuyers speaks about her housing struggles and how Habitat for Humanity has impacted her life.

 Every Family Needs A Strong Foundation To Build A Brighter Future.